General Program Questions

-Executive MBA tuition for January 2014 is $99,500.
-January 2015 tuition will be announced in Spring 2041.
+Executive MBA tuition for January 2015 is $114,500.
 Tuition includes a $2,000 nonrefundable deposit.
 Tuition is all-inclusive and covers all books and required materials, student and administrative fees, parking, accommodations, and breakfast and lunch on class days.
 There is no differentiation between in-state and out-of-state tuition.

 How can I learn more about the program?

 We are hosting information sessions throughout the Washington, D.C., metro area.
 You may also contact us with questions at 240-464-8597 or by e-mailing Shelbi Brookshire, Director of EMBA Recruiting.

 Classes generally run Fridays and Saturdays, beginning at 8 a.m. and ending at approximately 6:30 p.m.
 Classes are held every other weekend.

 Where are classes held?

 Classes are held at Van Munching Hall on the College Park campus.